MackCesar/MetalDiffusion/README.md

 ## Installation

 This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
-These installation instructions are geared towards use on an Intel Mac, but also apply to Apple Silicon Macs.
+These installation instructions are geared towards use on an Intel Mac.

 ### Programs required